slevithan/regex/README.md

 **`disable`** - A set of options that can be individually disabled by setting their values to `true`.

 - **`x`** - Disables implicit, emulated flag <kbd>x</kbd>.
 - **`n`** - Disables implicit, emulated flag <kbd>n</kbd>.
-It's not recommended to disable this, because `regex`'s extended syntax (atomic groups and subroutines) can add anonymous captures to generated regex source.
-Although backreferences are always safely rewritten within the regex to account for these added captures, the new captures can result in referencing the wrong groups when numbered backreferences are used outside of the regex (e.g. in replacement strings).
-When flag <kbd>n</kbd> is enabled, all captures must have names (possibly excluding anonymous captures from interpolated `RegExp` instances), so named backreferences can safely be used instead from outside of the regex.
+Note that, although it's safe to use anonymous captures and numbered backreferences within a regex while `n` is disabled, referencing submatches by number from outside a regex (e.g. in replacement strings) can result in incorrect values because extended syntax (atomic groups and subroutines) might add "emulation groups" to generated regex source.
+It's therefore recommended to enable `useSubclass` when disabling `n`.
 - **`v`** - Disables implicit flag <kbd>v</kbd> even when it's supported natively, resulting in flag <kbd>u</kbd> being added instead (in combination with the `unicodeSetsPlugin`).
-- **`atomic`** - Prevents transpiling atomic groups, resulting in a syntax error if their syntax is used.
+- **`atomic`** - Prevents transpiling atomic groups, resulting in a syntax error if they're used.
-- **`subroutines`** - Prevents transpiling subroutines and subroutine definition groups, resulting in a syntax error if their syntax is used.
+- **`subroutines`** - Prevents transpiling subroutines and subroutine definition groups, resulting in a syntax error if they're used.

 **`force`** - Options that, if set to `true`, override default settings (as well as options set on the `disable` object).